 No allotment - Eurgh!
 Imagine that.
 As a dialysis patient the idea of digging an allotment would not have entered my head!
 Everything we've learned, grown, seen on the plot over the last 7 years wouldn't have happened!

+(like this post!)
 Food - the strict dialysis diet makes food rather dull and kidney failure impacts on appetite anyway.
-My (slightly) increased interest in cooking has only been as a result of growing our own.
+My (slightly) increased interest in cooking has only been as a result of growing our

 Sleeping - All the hours we spend on the plot would probably be spent sleeping.
 Dialysis cleans the blood but the tiredness remains.